eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 3. **Key Separation:** Keys used for Phase 2 encryption MUST be distinct from Phase 3 signing keys.
 4. **Evidence Integrity:** All Evidence MUST be cryptographically bound to the attestation context.
 5. **Factor Independence:** `BF` and Instance Factor (IF) MUST be computationally independent.
 6. **Instance Factor Structure:** The Instance Factor MUST be a structured, verifiable claim about instance properties rather than random entropy.
 The Instance Factor SHOULD take recognizable forms such as vendor-assigned identifiers (UUIDs, instance IDs), hardware attestation outputs (TPM quotes, TEE reports), or deterministic measurements (content hashes, configuration digests).
 Implementations MUST NOT use randomly generated secrets as Instance Factors.
-This structural requirement ensures that factor independence violations during provisioning produce detectably malformed attestations.
+This structural requirement enforces factor independence and cause violations during provisioning to produce detectably malformed attestations.

 # Identity Bootstrap Specification {#protocol-overview}